 Helping immigrants settle into well-integrated neighbourhoods may decrease mental health issues, according to a study conducted by the Centre for Mental Health Research, at the Australian National University.

-After analysing data from over 228,000 participants of the 45 and Up Study, researchers found that immigrants were 17% more likely to experience psychological distress compared to non-immigrants.
+After analysing data from a subset of 228,000 participants of the 45 and Up Study, researchers found that immigrants were 17% more likely to experience psychological distress compared to non-immigrants.
 Living in fragmented or socioeconomically disadvantaged neighbourhoods was also linked with poorer mental health – regardless of immigrant status.
 However, immigrants to Australia with English as a second language or a low annual income were most likely to suffer from mental health problems.
 Read more

 Gender and diet can affect the risk of frailty